Why is it that your broccoli goes bad within three days?

 Cooked broccoli will last in the fridge for 3-5 days.

-Want anything more than 7 days’ storage time?
+Want more than seven days’ storage time?

 Look to the freezer.